wd60622/pymc-marketing-dagster-example/README.md

 # PyMC-Marketing Dagster Example

+> [!WARNING]
+>
+> This project is still under development.
+If you would like to contribute,
+> please feel free.
+I have some open issues which may not be complete, but I am
+> happy to help you get started.

 This repository contains an example of how to use PyMC-Marketing and Dagster to schedule a Marketing Mix Model.